Abandoned, forgotten and ignored – the impact of Covid-19 on Disabled people

 Abandoned, forgotten and ignored – The impact of Covid-19 on Disabled people

 Today, Wednesday 24th June 2020 Inclusion London launches its interim report based on hundreds of responses to our Social Care survey.
-The report is available here
+You can download the report below.

 The report paints a stark picture.
 From the outset, Disabled people have been discriminated against, forgotten, and in some cases abandoned as policymakers have ignored our needs.
 Or, at best considered us as an afterthought.
 During the pandemic Disabled people saw our legal rights diminished, we experienced resource rationing and blanket policies.
 This led to many of us struggling to get bare necessities, losing support and independence and living in fear for our lives.